Plinko Calculator & Simulator: Odds & Multiplier Probability

 8 (Low Volatility) 16 (High Volatility)

-Calculate your expected profit/loss over multiple drops.
-First calculate odds in the Calculator tab.
+Calculate your expected profit/loss over multiple drops based on the rows and risk you selected in the Calculator tab.

 8 Rows — Multipliers